 3. Automatically Update Drivers Using Device Manager

-If the problem is related to a specific device (Sound Card, Graphics Card and others), you can request the Device Manager to automatically search for updated driver software and install it on your computer.
+If the problem is related to a specific device (Sound Card, Graphics Card and others), you can request the Device Manager to automatically search for updated driver software and install it on the computer.

 2. On the Device Manager screen, right-click on the Device that you want to update and click on Update Driver option.